microsoft/superbenchmark/website/blog/2021-06-24-introduce-superbench.md

 We try our best to create a modular, easy-to-use, standardized, and extensible tool.
 Help users to complete and accurate assessment of AI infrastructure, and bring good user experience.

-**SuperBench 0.2.0 Announcement**

-We are very happy to announce that **SuperBench 0.2.0 version** is officially released today!

-You can try it by following [Getting Started Tutorial](https://microsoft.github.io/superbenchmark/docs/getting-started/installation)

 ## The Advantages of SuperBench